 You put in the work.
 Now finish it with perfect sides.

-Take a tip from Lindsey at Pinch of Yum and make fluffy Instant Pot Mashed Potatoes!
-Mashed potatoes or soft, creamy vegetables are the best for short ribs (IMHO) because that slow simmered sauce acts like gravy goodness for both the beef and the potatoes.
+Elizabeth’s 3-ingredient mashed potatoes are a personal recommendation!
+Mashed potatoes or soft, creamy vegetables are the best for short ribs (IMHO) because that simmered sauce acts like gravy goodness for both the beef and the potatoes.

 Fork tender, hearty, stout laced Guinness braised short ribs are a great beef recipe to celebrate St Patricks Day or anytime of year.
 Roasted in the dutch oven, slow braised short ribs are much easier than they look and full of toasty, caramelized flavors.